kkyau/ISQA-3420-/DFDDictionary.md

 b) Manager = Person in charge of the overseeing the developement of of the software package.

 ##Processes
-a) Scan package for vulnerabilities and license = Process where software pacakage is scanned for known vulnerabilities and license.
+a) Scan package for vulnerabilities and licenses = Process where software pacakage is scanned for known vulnerabilities and licenses.

 b) Retrieve full list of project license and vulnerability information = Process where the request for the full list of project license and                                                                          vulnerability information is processed.